Slapstick (novel)

 Slapstick, or Lonesome No More! is a novel by American author Kurt Vonnegut.
 Written in 1976, it depicts Vonnegut's views of loneliness, both on an individual and social scale.

-Background

-The novel, published in 1976, is presented as a meditation on death, and on Vonnegut's relationship with his sister Alice.
-As the author explains in an extended prologue, his sister died of cancer in 1958, a mere two days after her husband had also died in a train accident.
-Vonnegut adopted and raised three of her four children.
-The fourth, Peter, was adopted and raised by relatives in Birmingham, Alabama.
-The novel was written shortly after the death of the author's uncle, and in fact the idea for the entire book came to Vonnegut in a daydream he had on a plane on the way to the funeral.

 Explanation of title

 Slapstick is dedicated to Arthur Stanley Jefferson and Norvell Hardy (better known as Laurel and Hardy), and the title of the novel is in reference to the physical and situational comedy style that duo employed.
 Vonnegut explains the title himself in the opening lines of the book's prologue:

 "This is the closest I will ever come to writing an autobiography.
 I have called it "Slapstick" because it is grotesque, situational poetry -- like the slapstick film comedies, especially those of Laurel and Hardy, of long ago.
 It is about what life feels like to me."

 Plot introduction

 The novel is in the form of an autobiography of Dr. Wilbur Daffodil-11 Swain.
 Dr. Swain tells us that he lives in the ruins of the Empire State Building with his pregnant granddaughter, Melody Oriole-2 von Peterswald, and her lover, Isadore Raspberry-19 Cohen.
 Dr. Swain is a hideous man whose ugliness, along with that of his twin sister Eliza, led their parents to cut them off from modern society.
 The siblings came to realize that, when in close physical contact, they form a vastly powerful and creative intelligence.
 Through reading and philosophizing together, Wilbur and Eliza combated the feelings of loneliness and isolation that would otherwise have ruined their childhood.

 Throughout the book, Wilbur claims that his sister Eliza is the more intelligent of the two, but that no one realizes it because she can't read or write.
 Wilbur and Eliza are like two halves of a brain, with Wilbur the left brain—logical, rational, able to communicate—and Eliza the right brain: creative, emotional, but unable to communicate effectively.

 The siblings created, among other things, a plan to end loneliness in America through vast extended families.
 Under the plan, all citizens would be provided with new middle names, made of the name of a random natural object paired with a random number between 1 and 20.
 Everyone with the same name would be cousins, and everyone with the same name and number would be siblings.